rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 product_url: cloud-servers
 ---

-phpMyAdmin is a free and open source administration tool for MySQL&reg; and MariaDB&reg;.
+phpMyAdmin&reg; is a free and open source administration tool for MySQL&reg;
+and MariaDB&reg;.
 As a portable web application written primarily in PHP, phpMyAdmin has become one of the most popular MySQL administration tools, especially for web hosting services.

-This article describes how to install and configure phpMyAdmin on your webserver for CentOS&reg; 7, Red Hat&reg; Enterprise Linux&reg; 7, and Ubuntu&reg; 16.04 LTS.
+This article describes how to install and configure phpMyAdmin on your web server for CentOS&reg; 7, Red Hat&reg; Enterprise Linux&reg; 7, and Ubuntu&reg; 16.04 LTS.

 ### Prerequisites